 A resort style pool complex was opened to the members with snack bar, outdoor bar facilities and expanded golfer snack shop.
 This new facility features lap swimming, slide and zero entry splash pad.

-Alpine welcomed PGA Tour Members Tony Finau and Zac Blair and Champions Tour Members Bruce Summerhays, Mike Reid and Keith Clearwater.
+Alpine welcomed PGA Tour Member Tony Finau and Champions Tour Members Bruce Summerhays, Mike Reid and Keith Clearwater.
 We feel fortunate to have these high caliber golfers amongst our membership.
 Most of them cite course conditioning, smooth fast greens and a congenial membership as their reason for choosing Alpine Country Club.

 Course and clubhouse improvements have been completed to modernize and enhance the club experience.
 Among the projects completed are: new cart paths, pond renovation projects on holes #4 and #9, clubhouse exterior restoration, clubhouse artwork and decor updates and some "retrofit" projects within the clubhouse to improve the overall experience.
 Alpine Country Club continues to build relevance and an unparalleled family experience.